SonyShrestha/ChromeExtension/Readme.md

 <br><br>

 # Context Menu
-It is possible to display our chrome extension into contexxt menu (options displayed when we right click in Chrome)<br>
+It is possible to display our chrome extension as a context menu item (options displayed when we right click in Chrome)<br>
 <br><br>

 # Create background and event page and working with Context Menu